antistereov/server-config/README.md

 It provides a graphical interface for managing Nginx configurations, making it accessible for users without extensive server administration experience.

+Follow the [official guide](https://nginxproxymanager.com/guide/#quick-setup) to set up Nginx Proxy Manager.
+The setup is also covered in the subsection [DNS, Cloudflare, Proxy](#dns-cloudflare-proxy).

+> Make sure to add SSL certificates for your domain.

 Nginx Proxy Manager exposes the following ports:

 * `80`: http